Pengyu-gis/STAT718_Notes/report.md

 - Slide a 3-point window along the line.
 - Calculate $R$ at each step using the above method.
 - Assign $R$ to the middle point.
-- Repeat for all points, padding start/end if needed.
+- Repeat for all points.

 ---